This blog may contain affiliate links. Read our disclosure policy for more info.

 Cabo San Lucas

 Cabo San Lucas is a glamorous town that’s a favorite with honeymooners and Hollywood stars.
 Hotel prices here can be steep, so renting a car allows you to save money by staying a little further out.
 Plus, the roads are generally in good condition and if you get tired of the party beaches in town, you can drive out to Chileno Beach, which we think is absolutely beautiful and a lot more relaxed than the main hotspots.
+If you can, try to fit in a scuba diving tour in Cabo, a Cabo whale shark tour, or even a cruise as the waters around here are famous for what you can see!

-Puerto Vallarta is a vibrant resort town on the Pacific Coast of Mexico, and it’s definitely worth renting a car here because it allows you to take lots of fun day trips.
+Puerto Vallarta is a vibrant resort town on the Pacific Coast of Mexico, and it’s definitely worth renting a car in Puerto Vallarta because it allows you to take lots of fun day trips.
 The roads are well maintained here, and having your own wheels allows you to get away from the crowds to visit the laid-back towns of Sayulita, San Pancho, or Lo de Marco.
 In our opinion, there’s way too much to explore close to Puerto Vallarta to just stay in town!

 10. The worst places to rent a car in Mexico